axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

  <p>But the times changed.</p>

 <h1>Things Changed</h1>
  <p>Radical came together from pieces on the floor left by others as they came apart.
-It felt the impact right away and it knew that it was coming from the Fiat House, so he went over there to talk to them.
-But Fiat did not want to talk to Radical and the othersles and tried to confuse Fiat.</p>
+It felt the impact right away and it knew that it was coming from the Fiat House.</p>
- <p>He found that strange that Itsums that did not want to talk.</p>
+ <p>He went over there to talk to them.
+But Fiat did not want to talk to Radical and the othersles and tried to confuse Fiat.
+He found that strange that Itsums that did not want to talk.</p>
  <p>What the&hellip;?</p>

 <h1>Listen!</h1>